michaelruppe/FSAE/TSAL/README.md

 ### Known issues
 The two power MOSFETs are a little close together.
 So close in fact that they could feasibly touch given the tolerances of fasteners and 3.2mm drilled holes.
 Nothing should be *immediately* damaged if the tabs of the MOSFETs touch.
 However, any difference in switching time will cause momentary high-current through both transistors whenever the state of VHI changes.
 This is because the MOSFET drains will be connected together so there will be a momentary current path from GLV+ through Q1, Q2, to ground during any overlap in switching time.

+Operation of the red/green circuit blocks are not *strictly* ​complementary.
+It is feasible that some analogue voltage could be applied at VHI which would allow both red and green components of the TSAL to be active.
+This is not a concern under the prescribed operating conditions.
+The operation could trivially be made strictly complementary by including input conditioning to VHI.